Square-integrable representations and the coadjoint action of solvable Lie groups: Examples

-In Example~\ref{codim3} below, we consider certain 7-dimensional Lie groups that were briefly mentioned in \cite[3.11]{Ros78}, and we will see in Example~\ref{codim3bis} that these groups are only the lowest-dimensional ones in a larger family of solvable Lie groups that have square-integrable representations which are not type~I.
+In Example~\ref{codim3} below, we consider a 7-dimensional Lie group that was briefly mentioned in \cite[Subsect.
+3.11]{Ros78}, and we will see in Example~\ref{codim3bis} that this group is only the first in an infinite sequence of solvable Lie groups that have square-integrable representations which are not type~$\I$.

 \begin{example} \normalfont Let $A=(\RR^3,+)$, $N=(\CC^2,+)$, $\theta\in\RR\setminus\QQ$, and